 Sea Level Rise

 Ice sheets and glaciers are melting by the increasing surface temperature.
-The water from melting ice results in a rising sea level.
-Within the foreseeable future, the sea level could rise by 4 to 6 metres or more.
+The water from melting land ice leads to rising sea level.
+Within the foreseeable future, the sea level could rise by 4 to 6 meters or more.

 Temperature rise can affect human health and diseases we are exposed to.
 With increasing rainfall, temperature, water-borne diseases, like malaria, are likely to spread.
 Heat waves can also cause damage to young and old people.